 What is Phishing Simulation?

 Phishing simulation is the best way to raise awareness of phishing and social engineering risks.
-Phishing simulations help you identify which employees are at risk of cybercrimes that use savvy social engineering techniques.
+Phishing simulations help you identify which employees are at risk of cybercrimes that use clever social engineering techniques.

-Phishing simulation is a necessary component of a comprehensive cyber security awareness training program.
+Phishing simulation is necessary for a comprehensive cyber security awareness training program.

-Real-time phishing simulations are a fast and effective way to educate people and increase alertness levels to cyber security threats.
-People see first-hand how phishing, spear phishing, malware, fake websites, emails, and attachments are used to steal personal and corporate information.
+Real-time phishing simulations are a fast and effective way to educate people and increase awareness of cyber security threats.
+People see first-hand how Phishing, spear phishing, malware, fake websites, emails, and attachments are used to steal personal and corporate information.